Pezmc/custom-gifs-slack-command/README.md

 1. Go back to the app settings and click on Interactive Components.
 1. Set the Request URL to your server URL + `/request`.
 1. Save the change.

+#### Set Slack Permissions

+Navigate to the **OAuth & Permissions** page and select the following bot token scopes:

+- `commands`
+- `chat:write`
+- `chat:write.customize`

+Click 'Save Changes' and install the app (You should get an OAuth access token after the installation)

 #### Set Your Credentials